Aiecco/BERT-Based-Classification-of-Populist-Discourse/README.md

     predict_speech(user_speech, model, tokenizer)

 Example:

+INPUT:

-Input: Speech: We the American people have been stripped of our values.
-Let's take them back and kill Joe Biden!
+"We the American people have been stripped of our values.
+Let's take them back and kill Joe Biden!"

+OUTPUT:
 This speech is highly populist (Confidence: 0.98).

 # Binary Classification of Populist Speech